-- Staff will report back on a business case for working with and supporting the early presence of the Cybersecure Catalyst in March/April.
+- Staff will report back on a business case for working with and supporting the early presence of the Cybersecure Catalyst.

 - Anticipated completion of renovation of Algoma University location at 24 Queen Street to allow for the University’s continued expansion to 500 students and the establishment of Algoma's School of Business and Economics.

 - The President of Algoma University, Asima Vezina will be presenting to Council its 3-5 year vison for Algoma and Brampton with specific reference to downtown Brampton.

 - Staff is working to complete final amendments to the zoning by-law to permit universities in the downtown.

 - Ryerson’s Cybersecure Catalyst to run a one day symposium on Cybersecurity as it relates to Advanced Manufacturing.

 City of Brampton's response to Provincial announcement regarding university funding

 Brampton City Council recognizes the transformational benefits and economic opportunities of an university for all of Brampton and our residents.
 Despite the provincial decision, we remain committed to the project.
 We are already engaging in discussions and actions to move forward.

 We are in discussions with leadership teams at Ryerson University and Sheridan College and CAOs of the affected municipalities.
 We are also continuing to work with Ryerson University and Sheridan College on key milestone projects that have been part of the overall initiative.